-Kidney Transplant − the only other alternative to dialysis is a kidney transplant, but demand far outweighs supply (it’s the number one requested organ on transplant lists).
+Kidney Transplant − the only other alternative to dialysis is a kidney transplant, but the demand outweighs the supply (it’s the number one requested organ on transplant lists).
 As of 2016, more than 100,000 people in India alone are awaiting kidney transplants.
 Sadly, fewer than 17,000 will receive this life-saving organ they need in time.
 Here is how you can keep your kidneys in top health.

-When kidneys don’t work well, phosphorus builds up in the body, causing potentially grave health conditions, such as heart and bone disorders, as well as hardening of tissues.
+When kidneys don’t work well, phosphorus builds up in the body, causing potentially grave health conditions, such as heart and bone disorders, as well as hardening of the tissues.

-Phosphorous is found in the majority of food stuff, but carbonated soft drinks and processed foods are especially high in phosphorus.
+Phosphorous is found in the majority of foodstuff, but carbonated soft drinks and processed foods are especially high in phosphorus.
 You only need 800 mg to 1,200 mg of phosphorus each day.
 Higher amounts are flushed out from the body by healthy kidneys.

 Probiotics (good bacteria) help your kidneys process waste materials and add to positive overall digestive health.
-A recent clinical trial involving patients with chronic kidney disease found that the group taking probiotics showed enhanced kidney function test scores as well as an improvement overall quality of life.
+A recent clinical trial involving patients with chronic kidney disease found that the group taking probiotics showed enhanced kidney function test scores as well as an improved overall quality of life.

-- Eat kidney-supportive foods
+Eat kidney-supportive Foods

 Obesity has been frequently linked to an increased likelihood of developing kidney cancer.

-- Take a bath in Epsom salts
+Take a Bath in Epsom Salts

 This is a fundamental detoxification measure.
 Epsom salts help in removing waste and toxins and gives your kidneys a boost while bettering your overall health.